clearlinux/swupd-client/docs/swupd.1.rst

 --update-search-file-index  Update the index used by search-file to speed up
         searches.
 Don't enable this if you have download or space restrictions.

+--3rd-party     If update is successfull, also update content from 3rd-party
+        repositories.

 bundle-add <bundles>
 --------------------